-When investing or trading in the share market, it is important to be aware of the risks involved, and to minimise the likelihood of adverse events occurring.
-With appropriate risk and money management, the share market is not as scary, or as frightening, as some people might believe it to be, and we can “sleep at night”.
+When investing or trading in the share market, it is important to be aware of the risks involved, and to mitigate the risks where possible, and minimise any possible impacts of adverse events.
+With appropriate risk and money management, the share market is not as scary, nor as frightening, as some people might believe it to be, and we can “sleep at night”.

 Money can slip away - brokerage, commissions, slippage

-There are two things that can easily eat into profits:
+There are three things that can easily eat into profits:

 Good money management